Skip to main content

 download

-Download a file from the CDN.
-Default implementation uses HTTP GET via fetch.
+Download a file from the CDN using HTTP GET via fetch.
+Default implementation provided.

 async download(url: string): Promise<Buffer> {